 - Contact your local Senior Information and Assistance office.

-Adult day care is a daytime program for an adult who needs some level of care but doesn’t need the level of care provided by an RN or rehabilitative therapist.
-Services in most adult day care programs include help with personal care, social services and activities, education, routine health monitoring, general therapeutic activities, a nutritious meal and snacks, coordination of transportation, first aid, and emergency care.
+Adult day centers are a daytime program for an adult who needs some level of care but doesn’t need the level of care provided by an RN or rehabilitative therapist.
+Services in most adult day center programs include help with personal care, social services and activities, education, routine health monitoring, general therapeutic activities, a nutritious meal and snacks, coordination of transportation, first aid, and emergency care.

 Routine visits or phone calls are made to people who live alone or are not able to leave their home.
 Some companion services may also include help with transportation of shopping.

 Nutritious meals are delivered to people who have difficulty leaving their home.
 Another option for meals for seniors is in a group setting at many senior center.